pgaulon/pgaulon.github.io/2022-11-09-rsa1-ssh-keys.md

 # Converting RSA1 SSH public keys

 `SSH-1`, or `rsa1` is an older format of SSH keys.
-It can for instance be obtained with older versions of `ssh-keygen -t rsa1`, or with [PuTTY](https://www.putty.org/), and will look like the following:
+It can, for instance, be obtained with older versions of `ssh-keygen -t rsa1`, or with [PuTTY](https://www.putty.org/), and will look like the following:

 ```bash
 $ puttygen -t rsa1 -o test